Step Types

 - Element takes time to appear (add Wait before Assert)

-- Text doesn't match exactly (use "contains" instead)
+- Text doesn't match exactly (use "Contains" instead of "Equals")

 - Selector is wrong